Quick Answer

 Possibly, but treat that as a test hypothesis, not a default.
 Test a niche platform when your portfolio does most of the selling.
 Skip it as a primary bet if your work needs heavy explanation before a buyer understands value.
 If lead quality is high but volume is thin, keep it as a secondary channel instead of your main pipeline.

 Treat unclear terms as a stop sign, not a minor detail.
-Put “Add current fee range after verification” and “Add current reputation snapshot after verification” in your notes instead of copying third-party summaries.
-Then verify on the platform’s own pages or through written support replies.
+Keep fee ranges and reputation snapshots marked as pending until you can verify them on the platform's own pages or through written support replies.
 Save the screenshot or PDF at offer stage for each won deal.
 If site features disappear because of consent settings or login state, mark the item unknown until you can verify it another way.

 Sarah focuses on making content systems work: consistent structure, human tone, and practical checklists that keep quality high at scale.